Richard Goodwin Keats: The Baltic and the Second Battle of Copenhagen

-Repatriation of Spanish Division
+Evacuation of La Romana's division

 A division of Spain's northern army of 12–15,000 men under the command of General La Romana (Pedro Caro y Sureda, Marquis of La Romana) was stationed in the Danish islands when in early 1808 Napoleon installed his brother as King of Spain and Spanish discontent grew to an uprising.
 Napoleon attempted to prevent the northern army learning of events back home and ensured the various regiments were separated and always accompanied by French or Dutch forces.
 There seemed no way for them to return to their homeland unless rescued by the British navy.
 On 23 July secret instructions were sent from the Admiralty to Keats as commander in the Belt and Sound to open negotiations with the Spanish with a view to removing the troops by sea.
 The mission was described as being of the greatest importance and one in which the King took a lively interest.
 The shipping at his disposal was quite insufficient to transport or victual an extra 10,000 men.
 The regiments were dispersed across various islands.
 He did not have resources to collect all at once, and to do so sequentially would alert the French to what was afoot.

 By lengthy secret communication with La Romana it was agreed the Spanish regiments would each move by land on the port town of Nyborg under the pretext of joining together to swear allegiance to Joseph Napoleon.
 The British ships would similarly move to Nyborg, chosen because its harbour had sufficient water for small war ships and was known to house a large number of small boats that could be used as ferries.
 From there it was intended the troops be temporarily housed on nearby Langeland, thought to be both defensible and the best able to provision and water the men while waiting for transport capacity and supplies to be sent from England.
 Keats wrote to the Governor of Nyborg to the effect that he had no argument with the Danes, but if any opposition should be mounted he would take measures which 'it is to be apprehended might occasion the destruction of the town of Nyborg'.
 The Danish troops put up no resistance, but two vessels guarding the harbour, the Fama (18 guns) and Sacorman (12 guns), had to be attacked and taken to secure the harbour.